 '"On the Trinity" John Wesley: Homeletical Theologian', The Asbury Journal 61/2 (2006), 97-107.

 Sacred Rhetoric: Preaching as Theological and Pastoral Practice (Eerdmans, 2005).

 Narrative Reading, Narrative Preaching: Reuniting New Testament Interpretation and Proclamation, edited with Joel B. Green (Baker, 2003).

-Current Supervision: Jim Coleman
+Past Supervision: Jim Coleman